 Creating a conversion goal is done using your Microsoft Advertising account.

-It can track actions people take on your website after they click through one of our ads, and when these match up with what you want them too it’s called a conversion.
+It can track actions people take on your website after they click through one of our ads, and when these match up with what you want them to it’s called a conversion.

 The only problem?
-To get this type of tracking setup requires Universal Event Tracking (UET).
+Getting this type of tracking setup requires Universal Event Tracking (UET).

 If you don’t have all that info from where users enter into your site or app, then no matter how small their interaction may be, there will never really BE any conversions happening.

 You can check the full details on how to create a conversion by visiting this website:(help.ads.microsoft.com)

 Managing Your Budget And Improving Your ROI with Bing Ads